 If you’re still sitting on that fence of whether or not this WILL be the year that you finally learn piano or if you’re just looking for some musical resolution ideas, we hope that this inspires you to make the right choice for you!

 When it comes to new year resolutions, people are often torn on where or how they want to spend their time.
 For some, it’s the gym, for others it’s improving the house.
 Well in our (rather biased) opinion, we believe that learning the piano can actually act as a motivator to still allow you to do all of those things and more!
 Read more in our guide on skills the piano teaches you here.

-If 2021 has taught us anything, it’s that we all do have the capacity and the need to learn something new.
+If the past few years have taught us anything, it’s that we all do have the capacity and the need to learn something new.
 During the course of the year and even with the pandemic threat still looming, many people took up the piano or returned to it as a past love.
 These stories have all been fantastic to see and hear and for those who love the idea or returning to the piano but aren’t quite sure how or where to start after a long hiatus, look no further!

 Chances are that if you are looking to learn the piano, you’re already a music lover.
 This is a great first step, not only does learning the piano help you appreciate other musicians and composers more, but as your ear develops, you’ll be able to begin to see subtle nuances within music that you’ve never heard before, it’s a truly magical experience that flips songs that you thought you knew inside out on their heads!

 Likewise when your skills develop, if you are a fond gig goer and love being part of an applauding crowd, why not be a PART of the performance?!
 This could be your perfect opportunity to pick up your instrument and begin preparing for that triumphant return to the live music world...Who knows, you might just write the next number 1!
 Worried about performing in front of others?
 Read our guide to overcoming stage fright here!